Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Energy-Based Models

 \subsection{Correcting Implicit Generative Models}

-While EBMs offer powerful representation ability thanks to unnormalized likelihoods, they can suffer from high variance training, long training and/or sampling times, and struggle to support the entire data space.
-In this section, a number of hybrid approaches are discussed which address some of these issues.
+While EBMs offer powerful representation ability due to unnormalized likelihoods, they can suffer from high variance training, long training and sampling times, and struggle to support the entire data space.
+In this section, a number of hybrid approaches are discussed which address these issues.